darianrosebrook/deduper/docs/03-image-content-analysis/IMPLEMENTATION.md

 - Unit: golden images for dHash/pHash; distance math; orientation invariance.
 - Integration: batch hashing on fixture folder with distribution analysis; performance measured.
+ - Status: hashing services in place; tests and fixtures to be added next.

 ### Metrics & Observability